modestinocarbone/progress_bar/README.md

 # Progress bar
 ---

-A simple C program that generates a progress bar during installation.

 A simple C program that generates a progress bar in the terminal.
 It can display progress making it useful for installation scripts, long-running processes, or command-line tools.

 ## Requirements